 In 2003, the Smithsonian National Museum of African American History and Culture (NMAAHC) was created by an act of Congress as the only national museum devoted to telling the story of America through the lens of African American life, art, history, and culture.
 Located on the National Mall next to the Washington Monument, the museum is a tiered bronze filigree beacon helping us to understand the past, and inspiring us to work toward a better future.

 We are incredibly proud to be a Founding Donor of this magnificent, and long-awaited, monument.
-Recently, our CEO, Sir Andrew Witty, noted that “the African American story is one of perseverance and fortitude and immense achievement and it deserves to be celebrated in this beautiful new institution.”
+Our former CEO, Sir Andrew Witty, noted that “the African American story is one of perseverance and fortitude and immense achievement and it deserves to be celebrated in this beautiful new institution.”

 Sir Andrew also pointed out that early GSK founders included leaders in the abolitionist movement, among them William Allen, a clerk who rose to be owner of Allen and Hanbury’s pharmacy—one of GSK’s legacy companies.
 A devout Quaker, Allen became a passionate campaigner to end slavery in 1791 after hearing a speech by famed English abolitionist William Wilberforce.
 We found Allen’s original letters in the GSK archives – take a peek.

 Today, we continue to honor that heritage by working to reduce disparities in health and opportunity for people of all backgrounds, investing in the health of distressed American communities and increasing minority participation in our clinical research.

 Our support for this museum – the first major gift from a pharmaceutical company – underscores our belief that inclusion and diversity are fundamental values, and critical to fulfilling our mission and achieving business success.